bradford415/low-power-segmentation/README.md

- 	├── trained-models	    # opy trained models here for easy access ├── utils		    # Helper files used in the pipeline like preprocessing and visualization ├── environment.yml	    # File to setup the anaconda environment ├── compress.sh		    # Used to compress the final solution/ dir into solution.pyz and move it to the evaluation dir ├── run.pbs		    # pbs script to run project on palmetto ├── test.py		    # main file used to test a train model locally
+ 	├── trained-models	    # opy trained models here for easy access ├── utils		    # Helper files used in the pipeline like preprocessing and visualization ├── environment.yml	    # File to setup the anaconda environment ├── compress.sh		    # Used to compress the solution/ dir into solution.pyz & move it to the evaluation/ dir ├── run.pbs		    # pbs script to run project on palmetto ├── test.py		    # main file used to test a train model locally
 	└── train.py 	      	    # main file to train models locally